nikneem/f1manager-app/src/src/assets/game-rules/en/points.md

 ## Drivers

-You team consists of two drivers.
-Your drivers will gain points depending on how they perform in an actual Formula 1 race.
-Your driver can gain points with qualification results, races results, overtakes, and finishing the race.
-The table below shows the amount of points earned for drivers depending on their positions, for both the qualification and the race.

 | Position | Qualification | Race |
 | -------- | ------------- | ---- |
 | 1        | 15            | 25   |